 2. Don’t Wallow When Feeling Lonely

-3. Ditch the Sweat Pants and get out There!
+3. Ditch the Sweat Pants and Get Out There!

-There are so many things to do, mountains to climb, and things to experience.
+There are so many things to do, mountains to climb, and activities to experience.
 But if you stay stuck not moving, avoiding the world, guess what?
 It will avoid you.
-So get off your couch, stop worrying about people seeing you alone, wondering why, and see and do all that there is.
+So get off your couch, stop worrying about people seeing you alone and see and do all that there is.
 If you try just a little bit, you will find that it is nearly impossible to be alone.
 And if you stop putting boundaries on yourself, then you won’t ever feel the sting of loneliness.

 When you feel lonely and depressed, the last thing you are in the mood for is to find a new friend.
 And even if you do, your friendship won’t last very long if all you provide is gloom and doom.
 Or, even worse, it will, and that friendship will be based on negativity and misery.
 Sure, misery loves company, but that is the type of company that will do nothing to lift your spirits.